im-tomu/fomu-workshop/docs/verilog.rst

    $

 You can load ``blink.dfu`` onto Fomu by using the same ``dfu-util -D`` command we’ve been using.
-The LED should begin blinking on and off regularly, indicating your bitstream was successfully loaded.
+The LED should begin rotating through colors, indicating your bitstream was successfully loaded.

    When writing HDL, a tool called ``yosys`` is used to convert the human readable verilog into a netlist representation, this is called synthesis.
 Once we have the netlist representation a tool called ``nextpnr`` performs an operation called “place and route” which makes it something that will actually run on the FPGA.
-This is all done for you using the ``Makefile`` in the ``verilog-blink`` directory.
+This is all done for you using the ``Makefile`` in the ``verilog/blink-expanded`` directory.

    A big feature of ``nextpnr`` over its predecessor, is the fact that